LukasMorgenthal/PIML-PyScrew-Benchmarks/README.md

 UniShape:
 https://github.com/ZLiu21/UniShape

 The files must be inserted to the designated locations.
+Be sure to pay attention to the naming convention.
 See architecture.

 In order to run TabPFN, you need a completely free token of TabPFN/huggingface to run it.
 To use it, you need to insert your key in the UniShape.ipynb.
 ```python